 Infographic “Ukrainian youth today – 2023 (Poland)”

-Full survey results (Poland)
+Full results of the survey (Poland)

 Methodology